Of course, most players assume they already know all of the golf terms.

 Sometimes the newer players (or higher handicappers) are embarrassed to ask because they are not aware of the various parts of the golf club and don’t want to ask what they deem as a “silly” question.

-And… Yes, the better players always roll their eyes at me.
-However, no matter the player’s skill level we need to make sure that we are talking about the same thing.
+And… Yes, the better players always roll their eyes at me thinking that it is very remedial.
+However, no matter the player’s skill level, we make sure what we are discussing the same thing.